This page was last updated: October 20th, 2022

 If you’re struggling with your sling, please call the Fracture Clinic on 01872 253091 and we’ll be happy to give you advice.

 For some elbow injuries the Emergency Department (ED) or Minor Injuries Unit (MIU) may fit you with a plaster cast.
 Keep this clean and dry.
-You can find out more about caring for your plaster cast here.
+Find out more about caring for your plaster cast.

-If you’ve had an operation on your elbow, you’ll need to keep your stitches dry and clean.
-Look out for any redness or signs of swelling, bleeding or pus as these can be signs of an infection.
+If you’ve had an operation, you’ll need to keep your stitches dry and clean.
+You should also look out for any redness or signs of swelling, bleeding or pus as these can be signs of an infection.

 You can find information about how to care for your stitches, if/when they need to be removed and signs of an infection on our surgery for fractures and soft tissue injuries page.

-Because your upper limb is immobilised and you’ll be moving less than normal, you’re at higher risk of developing a blood clot or Deep Vein Thrombosis (DVT).
-DVT occurs most commonly in the leg, but can also happen in your arm or your tummy if that’s where the blood clot is.
+Because your limb is immobilised and you’ll be moving less than normal, you’re at higher risk of developing a blood clot or Deep Vein Thrombosis (DVT).
 This can be life threatening if left untreated.

 Symptoms of DVT in the leg are: